 - Commercial Bar Association of Victoria.

 - Law Council of Australia – Insolvency and Reconstruction Law Committee

-- International Women’s Insolvency and Restructuring Confederation (IWIRC)
+- Women in Insolvency and Restructuring Victoria (WIRV)

 Carrie’s contact details are as follows: